Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Analysis on and

-In Table~\ref{tbl:inspector}, we compare \pipelineM using different caption quality evaluation strategies, including using a single evaluation model, and majority voting (\majvote) from five models.
+In Table~\ref{tbl:inspector}, we compare \pipelineM using different caption quality evaluation strategies, including using a single evaluation model, and majority voting (\majvote) from 3, 5, and 7 models.
+For majority voting with 3 CQE models, we use Llama-3.1-8B-instruct, Llama-3.2-vision-instruct, and Mistral-7B-instruct-v0.3 as evaluation models.
+For five-model voting, we added Phi-3.5-mini-instruct and Llama-3.2-3B-instruct as evaluation models.
+For seven-model voting, we further include Llama-3-8B-instruct and qwen2.5-7B-instruct as evaluation models.
 We also compare the strategy when the caption is used always (i.e., \allcap), all with Llama-3.2-Vision-Instruct serving as the captioning model (\ECCC).

 \textbf{(1)} \textbf{\textit{Compared with \allcap, using caption quality evaluation models brings performance improvement in general.}} As shown in Table~\ref{tbl:inspector}, compared to \allcap, using all evaluation models together with \majvote leads to a considerable average improvement of 4.4\%.